core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    In order to perform the latter check of source authentication, the server either: i) verifies the signature included in the request by using the public key of the client, when the request is protected using the group mode (see {{Section 8.2 of I-D.ietf-core-oscore-groupcomm}}); or ii) decrypts and verifies the request by means of an additionally derived pairwise key associated with the client, when the request is protected using the pairwise mode (see {{Section 9.4 of I-D.ietf-core-oscore-groupcomm}}).

-   As also discussed in {{Section 8 of I-D.ietf-core-oscore-groupcomm}}, it is recommended that, when failing to decrypt and verify an incoming group request protected with the group mode, a server do not send back any error message in case any of the following holds: the server determines that the request was indeed sent to the whole CoAP group (e.g., over IP multicast); or the server is not able to determine it altogether.
+   As also discussed in {{Section 8 of I-D.ietf-core-oscore-groupcomm}}, it is recommended that, when failing to decrypt and verify an incoming group request protected with the group mode, a server does not send back any error message in case any of the following holds: the server determines that the request was indeed sent to the whole CoAP group (e.g., over IP multicast); or the server is not able to determine it altogether.

    Such a message processing on the server limits an adversary to leveraging an intercepted group request protected with Group OSCORE, and then altering the source address to be the one of the intended amplification victim.